vinodmeesap/cordova-background-geolocation/docs/api.md

 ####`@param {Integer minutes} stopTimeout`

 The number of miutes to wait before turning off the GPS after the ActivityRecognition System (ARS) detects the device is `STILL` (**Android:** defaults to 0, no timeout, **iOS:** defaults to 5min).
 If you don't set a value, the plugin is eager to turn off the GPS ASAP.
-An example use-case for this configuration is to delay GPS OFF while in a car waiting at a traffic light.  **iOS Stop-detection timing**
+An example use-case for this configuration is to delay GPS OFF while in a car waiting at a traffic light.  **WARNING** Setting a value > 15 min is **not** recommended, particularly for Android.

+**iOS Stop-detection timing**.
 ![](https://dl.dropboxusercontent.com/u/2319755/cordova-background-geolocaiton/ios-stop-detection-timing.png)

 ## iOS Options